Georges034302/aws-chime-client/docs/INSTRUCTIONS.md

 </html>
 ```

-**Note:** The frontend uses Chime SDK v2.23.0 because it includes a browser-compatible UMD build.
-Version 3.x requires a build step with webpack/rollup.
+**Note:** The frontend uses [esm.sh](https://esm.sh) CDN which automatically converts NPM packages to browser-compatible ES modules.
+This allows using the latest Chime SDK (v3.x) without a build step.

 ---